Golf fans were greeted with a bombshell late last week. No, Paulina and DJ didn’t split up.

 Although this union with the Asian Tour is not (wink, wink) foretelling of a future breakaway Tour to compete with the PGA Tour, let’s just say it appears the wheels may be in motion.

-The plan was for a large group of high profile, global golf tournaments that brought the leading golfers on different tours together more regularly.
+The goal for a rival tour, much like the WGC events (or Norman’s WGT), is to have a large group of high profile, global golf tournaments bringing together leading golfers more regularly:

-- World’s top 30 playing eight select, non-PGA Tour sanctioned events
+- World’s top players playing in select, non-PGA Tour sanctioned events